microhackaton-2014-august-warsaw/twitter-collector/README.md

 OUTPUT
 -----------------

-And it will hit correlator at /{pairId} with tweets taken from twitter
+And it will hit analyzers at /{pairId} with tweets taken from twitter

 ```
     [